darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** The **spectral theorem** guarantees that any **symmetric matrix** can be diagonalized by an **orthogonal matrix**.

-**21. You have built a spam detection classifier to help you clean up your email inbox.
+**Problem 21.
+You have built a spam detection classifier to help you clean up your email inbox.
 Your system has uncovered that 90% of all spam emails contain the word "discount".
 If you assume that the overall probability of an email being spam is 5% and 15% of all incoming emails contain the word "discount", what is the probability that an email containing "discount" is actually spam?**

 *   (a) 0.9
 *   (b) 0.135